Thursday, 11 June 2015

 I have been asked to share some of my reflections regarding our January 2015 separation from The Potters House /CFM /The Door fellowship of Churches.
 Though at first unsure, thinking of the amount of pastors (& congregants) that have already gone through & will go through their own separation from The Potters House /CFM /The Door, these reflections will be helpful for those processing this journey.

-Due to the intensive, invasive, controlling & heavy shepherding culture of The Potters House, separation from them is difficult, this post is to help people process that journey better.
+Due to the heavy shepherding culture of The Potters House, separation from them is difficult, this post is to help people process that journey better.

 Peter Bayerman – (Started Walthamstow - No Longer in PH);